How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 which is achieved at

-Crucially, this shows that the RMS error drops off exponentially fast in the number of uses of the trine, and, surprisingly, tends to a perfect reproduction in the asymptotic limit of infinitely many uses.
-Thus, even though the trine measurement is fundamentally distinct from the von Neumann measurement, if we allow ourselves the possibility of performing the measurement many times, it in fact becomes equivalent.
-The measurement we implement through this $N$-use protocol, as given by \eqref{e:sim POVM} is found to be
+Crucially, this shows that the average TVD error drops off exponentially fast in the number of uses of the trine, and, surprisingly, tends to a perfect reproduction in the asymptotic limit of infinitely many uses.
+Thus, even though the trine measurement is fundamentally distinct from the complete von Neumann measurement, if we allow ourselves the possibility of performing the measurement many times, it in fact becomes equivalent.

-Finally, an optimal unitary $U$ achieving this protocol\footnote{As in the previous example, there are infinitely many unitaries we can choose between; here we focus on what we believe is the simplest possible protocol to achieve in the lab.} produces
+An optimal unitary $U$ achieving this protocol\footnote{As in the previous example, there are infinitely many unitaries we can choose between; here we focus on what we believe is the simplest possible protocol to achieve in the lab.} produces

 with